ferrilab/bitvec/doc/serdes.md

 that rename `bitvec` when bringing it into their namespace should not be affected.

-Note that because `LocalBits` is a reëxport rather than a type in its own right, it always serializes as the real type to which it forwards.
+Note that because `LocalBits` is a reexport rather than a type in its own right, it always serializes as the real type to which it forwards.
 This prevents accidental mismatch when transporting between machines with different destinations for this alias.